-Social networking sites, such as Facebook and LinkedIn, offer online meeting places where professionals can connect with current and former colleagues.
+Social networking sites also offer online meeting places where professionals can connect with current and former colleagues.
 These sites offer professionals the potential to increase the number of their business connections and deepen the connections they already have.
 The sites can also foster the discussion of business ideas and enable users to search for jobs and recruit new hires.

-Social media strategies have the potential to promote interaction, engagement, and network expansion, as well as to increase opportunities in the professional and business world.
+Social media strategies have the potential to promote interaction, engagement, and network expansion.
+Overall, they will increase your professional opportunities.

 - An attractive profile photo: Upload a professional, attractive photograph of yourself in which you are smiling.
 Crop the picture perfectly.